Work

 Application Assistance

-The aha supports young people aged 13 – 30 years free of charge in compiling application documents and writing applications.
+The aha supports young people aged 13 - 30 free of charge in compiling application documents and writing applications.

-Creation of Application Documents
+Creating Application Documents

 Overview of Apprenticeship Search

-Which apprenticeship is right for me?
+Which apprenticeship suits me?